kennyav/EcoCat-Tours/server/README.md

-## The Server was created with insipration from this source https://www.youtube.com/watch?v=sBw0O5YTT4Q&t=224s
+## The Server was created with inspiration from this source https://www.youtube.com/watch?v=sBw0O5YTT4Q&t=224s

 #STEPS